-"Hazing" occurs when any person knowingly requires the performance of any act by a student or the acquiescence to any act performed on or with regard to a student for the purpose of induction into, admission into, initiation into, affiliating with, holding office in, or maintaining membership in any group, organization, society, club, or athletic team whose members are or include other students.
+[&]quot;Hazing" occurs when any person knowingly requires the performance of any act by a student or the acquiescence to any act performed on or with regard to a student for the purpose of induction into, admission

 Bullying, intimidation, threats, harassment, and/or hazing may be considered gross disobedience/misconduct.
 Similarly, it will be considered a breach of the Code of Conduct to witness bullying, intimidation, threats, harassment, or hazing of another student and to fail to report it.
 Students who exhibit a pattern of intimidation/bullying/hazing will be recommended for expulsion.